 READ MORE: See How to Lose Weight With No Cardio

 How to do the countdown workout: Do 8 reps of the kettlebell swing, followed immediately by 8 reps of the squat thrust.
 Without resting, do 7 reps of the kettlebell swing, and then 7 reps of the squat thrust, and so on, until you work your way down to 1.

 A reminder: Don’t overdo it.
 If your form breaks down during the routine, just stop there.
 Then next time, adjust your starting point so that you can work all the way down to one without having to stop.
 As you become better conditioned, start with a higher number.

 Another important note: This isn’t a complete workout programme, but it is a great routine that you can do almost anywhere, anytime.
 And it’s a fantastic substitute for 15 minutes on the treadmill.

 Bend at your hips and hold a kettlebell (or dumbbell) with both hands at arm’s length in front of you.
 Now rock back slightly and “hike” the kettlebell between your legs.
 Then squeeze your glutes, thrust your hips forward forcefully, and swing the weight to shoulder height.
 Allow momentum to swing the weight—you’re not trying to actively lift it with your arms.

 Reverse the movement, so that you swing the kettlebell between your legs again.
-Make sure you don’t round your lower back at any time; it should stay naturally arched when you bend at your hips.
+Make sure you don’t round your lower back at any time.
+It should stay naturally arched when you bend your hips.
 Continue to swing back and forth.

 Stand with your feet slightly wider than shoulder-width apart.
 Bending at your hips and knees, squat down and lower your body until you can place your hands on the floor.
 Kick your legs backward—into a push-up position—and then immediately reverse the move and quickly stand up from the squat.
 That’s 1 rep.